Integrated National Air Pollution and Health Data

 • polluting industries.

 With access to linked pollution and health datasets, polluting mining and industrial operations will be able to estimate the health impacts of their activities in various pollution mitigation scenarios.
-The proposed data asset will be made available to all relevant industries to keep them informed about the cost benefits of emissions reductions.
+The data asset will be made available to all relevant industries to keep them informed about the cost benefits of emissions reductions.

 Government agencies, on the other hand, are required to regulate emissions from industry and weigh these against economic development, employment, and productivity.
 We recently demonstrated that anthropogenic PM2.5 results in about 2,600 premature deaths annually in Australia with a cost of $6.1 billion based on the value of a statistical life year.
 The linked datasets will facilitate these calculations at all spatial scales in Australia and inform the government’s economic and environmental policies.